EPA proposal takes on health risks near US chemical plants

 The federal government lawsuit against Denka was part of a series of efforts by the Biden administration to target pollution in the country’s biggest petrochemical corridor.

-Last year, the EPA said it had evidence that Black residents face an increased cancer risk from the chemical plant and that state officials were allowing pollution to remain too high.
+Last year, the EPA said it had evidence that Black residents face an increased cancer risk from the chemical plant and state officials were allowing pollution to remain too high.
 The agency’s letter was part of an investigation under the Civil Rights Act of 1964, which says anyone who received federal funds cannot discriminate based on race or national origin.

 Regan visited the parish in 2021 on a five-day trip from Mississippi to Texas to highlight low-income and mostly minority communities harmed by industrial pollution.